-The Department of Mechanical and Aerospace Engineering (MAE) provides a strong academic program, which spans the engineering disciplines of thermal-fluid sciences, structural mechanics, dynamic systems, guidance and control, materials science and engineering, propulsion, and systems engineering, including total ship systems engineering and spacecraft design.
+The Department of Mechanical and Aerospace Engineering (MAE) provides a strong academic program, which spans the engineering disciplines of thermal-fluid sciences, structural mechanics, dynamic systems, guidance and control, autonomous vehicles, materials science and engineering, power and propulsion, and systems engineering, including total ship systems engineering and spacecraft design.
 These disciplines are blended together with a strong emphasis on naval engineering applications required by surface vessels, submarines, and spacecraft.
-Furthermore, the department provides advanced education in classified topics in Aerospace Engineering.
+Furthermore, the Department provides advanced education in classified topics in Aerospace Engineering.

 Click on the following links for specific requirements for the indicated degree: